citizen00147/earth-timeline/README.md

 I researched how to import models into JavaScript and landed on [three.js](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene).
 Being able to easily animate and add lighting to a scene is a huge plus, and it opened up a lot of possibilies to improve this project.

-It's still very much in development; many of the models have been made but are not implemented yet.
 I have a roadmap outlined [here](https://github.com/users/citizen00147/projects/2)

 ### Credits

-Making all of the models became time consuming, so several were found on Sketchfab.
+Making all of the models became time consuming, so several were found on Sketchfab:

 - Space rock model by [d880](https://sketchfab.com/3d-models/space-rocks-a9883c483bc1453589f402a623ebe83f) [(CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/)